 Aerating tools: What you need the most

-Now, when you know everything about aeration, the soil type, and the grass, it’s time to have a look at some basic tools.
+Now, that you know everything about aeration, the soil type, and the grass, it’s time to have a look at some basic tools.
 So, follow me, and let’s have a look at the tools.

 A manual spike aerator